 In the Kingdom of Shoes: Bata, Zlín, Globalization, 1894–1945

-One of the world’s largest sellers of footwear, the Bata Company of Zlín, Moravia, has a remarkable history that touches on crucial aspects of what made the world modern.
-In the twilight of the Habsburg Empire, it Americanized its production model while also trying to Americanize its workforce.
-In the chaos of postwar Czechoslovakia, it promised a technocratic form of governance.
-During the Roaring Twenties, Bata became synonymous with rationalization across Europe and thus a flashpoint for a continent-wide debate.
-In the Great Depression, Bata globalized when others contracted, and in doing so, became the first shoe company to unlock the potential of globalization.
+One of the world’s largest sellers of footwear, the Bata Company of Zlín, Moravia has a remarkable history that touches on crucial aspects of what made the world modern.
+In the twilight of the Habsburg Empire, the company Americanized its production model while also trying to Americanize its workforce.
+It promised a technocratic form of governance in the chaos of postwar Czechoslovakia, and during the Roaring Twenties, it became synonymous with rationalization across Europe and thus a flashpoint for a continent-wide debate.
+While other companies contracted in response to the Great Depression, Bata did the opposite, becoming the first shoe company to unlock the potential of globalization.

 As Bata expanded worldwide, it became an example of corporate national indifference, where company personnel were trained to be able to slip into and out of national identifications with ease.
-Such indifference, however, was seriously challenged by the geopolitical crisis of the 1930s.
-Bata management turned nationalist, even fascist, on the cusp of the Second World War.
+Such indifference, however, was seriously challenged by the geopolitical crisis of the 1930s, and by the cusp of the Second World War, Bata management had turned nationalist, even fascist.

 In the Kingdom of Shoes unravels the way the Bata project swept away tradition and enmeshed the lives of thousands of people around the world in the industrial production of shoes.
 Using a rich array of archival materials from two continents, the book answers how Bata’s rise to the world’s largest producer of shoes challenged the nation-state, democracy, and Americanization.

 1. “A New Fixed Existence”: The Modernization of Zlín

 2. “Time is Money”: The Americanization of the Dřevnice Valley, 1914–1923

 3. “An End to Politics”: The Political Takeover of the Dřevnice Valley, 1923–1926